Tuesday on 1590 KVGB, “The Talk of the Town”

 7A-9A Early Morning Show with Dakota Tucker – News – Sports –Obits, Entertainment

-8:30-9A “Ask the Expert Show” hosted by Patrick Burnett.
-Guests include Dr. Kurt Williams from Central Kansas Dentistry in Ellsworth.
-(Encore Presentation)
+8:30-9A “Ask the Expert Show” hosted by Phil Groshardt.
+Guests include Dr. Troy Moore and Dr. Joshua Boone from Central Kansas Orthopedic Physical Therapy & Sports Medicine in Great Bend.

 9A-10A Trading Post with John O’Connor